Modern Slavery Statement & Policy

 As a business we are committed to ensuring there is a transparency in our own businesses and in our approach to tackling modern slavery throughout the group and our supply chains.
 Our recruitment and people management processes are designed to ensure that all prospective employees are legally entitled to work in the UK and to safeguard our existing workforce.

-The HR Manager is responsible for the continual review of our policies and procedures in line with UK employment legislation requirements including National Minimum Wage guidelines.
+The HR Advisor is responsible for the continual review of our policies and procedures in line with UK employment legislation requirements including National Minimum Wage guidelines.
 Our induction process includes training and awareness training for all new employees and sub-contractors and is continually monitored to ensure compliance and understanding of:

 - Employee Code of Conduct